sv-giampa/AgileRMI/README.md

 The fundamental specifics and goals of the library:
 - The usefulness in Android and similar Java-based applications;
-- The possibility to export any object remotely, without requiring to implement a explicitly marked remote interface, as we must do with Java RMI (Applicable to systems that were not thought to be remote);
+- The possibility to export any object remotely, without requiring to implement a explicitly marked remote interface, as we must do with Java RMI (Useful for systems that were not thought to be remote);
 - Supports the Remote marker interface, too, similarly to the Remote interface in Java RMI;
 - By default, it tends to execute all the communication tasks for two machines on a single TCP connection (when possible, for example, when the client does not explicitly create multiple RMI connections).
-This characteristic is very useful because it limits the number of used TCP ports, maintaining good performaces during the communication between two machines, and it can be very desired on low power devices, on smartphones, on very busy server devices and on systems protected by firewalls or are behind a NAT (Network Address Translation) service.
+This characteristic is very useful because it limits the number of used TCP ports, maintaining good performaces during the communication between two machines, and it can be very desired on low power devices, on smartphones, on very busy server devices and on systems protected by firewalls or on these that are behind a NAT (Network Address Translation) service.
 - RMI configuration can be separated from the client application logic that uses the stubs of remote objects;
 - The backing RMI system is very easy to configure directly through code;
 - The possibility to use custom socket factories to configure the RMI system for the use of other communication layers, such as compression, cryptography and so on, by implementing the SocketFactory and  the ServerSocketFactory abstract classes of the standard JDK;